Certificate signing request: Procedure

 Typical information required in a CSR (sample column from sample X.509 certificate).
 Note that there are often alternatives for the Distinguished Names (DN), the preferred value is listed.

+This OpenSSL sample command line uses the details as listed in the table above to create a CSR in PKCS #10 format:

+The CSR is typically sent to a Registration Authority (RA), which checks the CSR contents and authenticates the applicant.

-If the request is successful, the certificate authority will send back an identity certificate that has been digitally signed using the private key of the certificate authority.
+On success the CSR is forwarded to a Certificate Authority (CA), which produces the X.509 public-key certificate, digitally signing it using the CA private key, and sends the new certificate to the applicant.

 Structure of a PKCS #10 CSR

-A certification request in PKCS #10 format consists of three main parts: the certification request information, a signature algorithm identifier, and a digital signature on the certification request information.
-The first part contains the significant information, including the public key.
-The signature by the requester prevents an entity from requesting a bogus certificate of someone else's public key.
-Thus the private key is needed to produce a PKCS #10 CSR, but it is not part of, the CSR.
+A certification request in PKCS #10 format consists of three main parts: the certification request information, a signature algorithm identifier, and a digital signature on the certification request information using the private key related to the public key being certified.

+The signature constitutes a self-signature with the key pair of the applicant.